Programming & Data Processing

 "<div class=\"alert\">\n\t<p>Error: file not found</p>\n</div>"

-Every quote, newline, and tab is escaped, making this safe to embed as a string value in JSON.
+Every quote, newline, and tab gets escaped, so this is safe to embed as a string value in JSON.

 Input: